Coton bio : Avantages, limites et impact environnemental complet

 Organic Cotton: Benefits, Limitations, and Complete Environmental Impact

-Organic cotton has become a staple in ethical brand narratives.
-But beyond the marketing slogans, what's its real value?
-Less polluting, healthier, fairer... or simply another trend to decipher?
-While we can grant it certain benefits, we at Lucid have long tended to avoid using it.
-We explain why in this article, so if you want to know what's behind this increasingly popular material without falling into greenwashing, you've come to the right place.
+Organic cotton has become a staple in the discourse of ethical brands.
+But beyond the marketing slogans, what is it really worth?
+Less polluting, healthier, fairer… or simply another trend to decipher?
+While it certainly has its benefits, we at Lucid have long tended to avoid using it.
+We explain why in this article, so if you want to know what's behind this increasingly popular material without falling for greenwashing, you've come to the right place.

-🌱 Organic cotton is grown without GMOs or chemical pesticides, with natural fertilizers.
+🌱 Organic cotton is grown without GMOs or chemical pesticides, using natural fertilizers.

 💧 It generally uses less water than conventional cotton, but this is not always true depending on the region.